cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (in other words, even when modeling H as a random oracle).
-For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be a value in \[0, 38\] than a value in \[39, 2^255 - 19).
+For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be in \[0, 38\] than if the value were selected uniformly at random.
 In this example the bias is negligible, but in general it can be significant.

 To control bias, the input msg should be hashed to an integer comprising at least ceil(log2(p)) + k bits; reducing this integer modulo p gives bias at